-See Appendix D for examples of effective comments, as they appear to applicants.
+See Appendix D for examples of effective comments.

-Step 6: Enter Scores and Comments Before the Evaluation Due Date
+Step 6: Enter Scores and Comments by the Evaluation Due Date

-When you are ready to enter your scores and comments, visit https://grants.imls.gov/Reach/ and sign in with your Login.gov email and password.
+When you are ready to enter your scores and comments, visit https://grants.imls.gov/Reach/ and sign in with your Login.gov account.
 Refer to the How to Review Applications in eGMS Reach Job Aid for instructions on completing comments and selecting scores.

 Your reviews must be completed and entered in eGMS Reach by the Evaluation Due Date listed in the Panel Information tab in eGMS Reach.